geekette828/sun-haven-parser/README.md

 pywikibot_redirect_creation.py -- <br>
 This python script will create redirect pages to certain pages.
 Helpful for redirecting variants of something to the main page.

-pywikibot_create_item_page.py -- <br>
-This python script reads a file of missing items, then runs `formatter_item_page.py` against that file to upload the pages to the wiki.

 # Using the Parser
 ## Getting the Assets